Rok at Stephansplatz with St. Stephen’s Cathedral rising behind him in Vienna, Austria

 Sweetening with Austrian pastry in Vienna

-In Vienna, you can’t go without visiting one of the cafes or tasting the famous Austrian cakes or Kaiserschmarrn, which got its name after Kaiser Franz Josef, who was a big fan of it.
+In Vienna, you can’t go without visiting one of the cafés or tasting the famous Austrian cakes or Kaiserschmarrn – a true highlight named after Kaiser Franz Josef, who was a big fan of it.
 A lightly sweetened pancake cut in small pieces is served as a dessert or as a light lunch alongside apple sauce.
 It contains raisins or dried cranberries.
 It is sold at restaurants, cafeterias or specialized street stands.

 One of the more famous pastry shops is Demel cafeteria, which is proud of its tradition since 1888, serving specialties such as cream cakes, scones & strudels.
 I walked around nicely decorated saloons, where all kind of chocolates, sweets, Kaiserschmarrn and cakes are exhibited.